felvin-search/blog/blog/2021-12-15-new-marketplace/index.md

 tags: []
 ---

-Until now, there was no obvious and easy way to appreciate the variety and ever growing number of Instant Apps Felvin has to offer.
+Until now, there was no obvious and easy way to appreciate the variety and ever growing number of the open source Instant Apps Felvin has to offer.
 I understood how important **an Instant Apps' Marketplace, a place where you could view and try out all the available apps in a swift and easy manner**, would be, and hence this is the problem I sought to fix during my internship with Felvin!

 ## The Actual Issue